fschuhi/digital-garden-rob-burbea-work/Rob Burbea/Explain the Digital Garden.md

 - Looking back to the Google Doc, I've just copied his texts.
 - In addition to that, though, I've added links to the relevant transcript positions.
 - You can also jump directly to the positions in the audio files, letting Rob personally explain the excercises.
-- The ease of moving between the summary, transcript and Rob's spoken words adds another dimension to Padraig's guide.
+- The ease of moving between the talk, transcript and Rob's spoken words adds another dimension to Padraig's guide.
 - It's not something different, but it is certainly more useful and also more exciting than just reading a doc.
 - Some of us yogis like to have visuals.
 That's easy to add, take a look at [[Preliminaries Regarding Voice, Movement, and Gesture - Part 1]]